grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Hold on," Hemi's voice came up darkly from below, "I am tracking the sub on sonar."

-Shakes initial feeling of excitement that such a claptrap device actually worked subsided to be replaced by the more rational thought that detonating the device was one thing, actually damaging the _Grackle_ was another.
+Shakes initial feeling of excitement that such a claptrap device actually functioned as intended subsided to be replaced by the more rational thought that detonating the device was one thing, actually damaging the _Grackle_ was another.
 He stared into the water next to the _Gnat_ for a moment, and saw a long black shadow --- endlessly long and thin, it seemed to him --- pass under his boat down in the depths below.

 "The device detonated, but I am not hearing any sign that they were damaged."
 From where he was standing below, Hemi's voice did not reveal any sense of disappointment.
 "They just passed under us, still tracking the _Prospect_."